 5. Monitor compliance with this policy; and

-6. Report periodically to the President or designee on the status of emergency preparedness.
+6. Report periodically to the President or Designee on the status of emergency preparedness.

-B. MTSU will develop and maintain a system that assigns and trains people within campus units as necessary to develop department/building specific responses to general emergencies, helps communicate campus requirements, provides information during emergencies and coordinates department/building specific drills.
+B. MTSU will develop and maintain a system that assigns and trains people within campus units to develop department/building specific responses to general emergencies, helps communicate campus requirements, provides information during emergencies and coordinates department/building specific drills.

 V. Emergency Status

 A. A state of emergency may be declared at any time an emergency reaches such proportions that it cannot be handled by routine measures.
 Such emergencies may include, but not be limited to: